fefa4ka/eer/README.md

 - **Components**: Encapsulated units of functionality with props/state
 - **Lifecycle Hooks**: will_mount(), did_update(), etc for state management
 - **Reactivity System**: Automatic dependency tracking and propagation
+- **Staging Process**: Manages component transitions through lifecycle states

+See the [API Reference](docs/API.md) for detailed information on component definition and the staging process.

 ### API Reference